leejs209/medline/README.md

 ### Todo

 - Custom user creation form for:
-   - Localised form verification messages
-        - In Korean
    - CAPTCHA
         - Stop BruteForce
    - Student Verifiation -> Possible solutions
         - __Barcode matching with School Library DB__
         - Manual checking by Infirmary T
         - Automatic sign-up via default ID/PW
-            - PW would need to be unique --> bithday, etc.
+            - PW would need to be unique --> birthday, etc.
+        - Phone number verification

 - Admin Panel
-    - Should be easy to use
     - Can receive alerts and play Emergency Sound
-    - <Probably isn't needed> Can scan QR Code containing a primaryKey of a consult object and show it on the panel
     - Can change status(`is_finished`) of object `consult`
         - add a check mark via `form`
+     - medicine inventory management

 - Client-side Emergency Streaming
     - Utilizing OpenCV Library?

+- Client Panel
-- Client Panel in the Infirmary for students that have not made a reservation previously
+    - For students that have not made a reservation previously
         - Problably safe to use similar code from the app `medline`
-- Achieve DRY
-    - by making `pending_consult`, `finished_consult`, and `expired_consult` into one with context with a boolean value
-        - mostly finished with `/medline/consult_column.html`

-- Add feature for admin-side medicine inventory management
+    - For students that have already made a reservation
+        - <Probably isn't needed> Can scan QR Code containing a primaryKey of a consult object and show it on the panel

 - Add model for prescribed medicine

-- Add client-side notification to remind students to take medicine and add a checkmark
+- Client notification to remind students to take medicine
-    - Should be done with HTML5 Notification, client-side app, SMS, or Internet Messaging (Facebook Message / KakaoTalk)
+    - HTML5 Notification
     - How to confirm that someone actually took the medicine?
         - Possibly, add a Machine Learning algorithm to make sure that the medicine is actually eaten
         - Or simply make it so that students can respond to the notification (e.g. "Did you take the medicine?")
-        -
 - Add Inventory system for cataloging medicine [admin]
-    - Option to add & delete medicine types
-        - Not just medicine's amount, but also other associated metadata
-        - Properties
+    - medicineType
         - Name
+        - description
+        - Barcode
+    - medicinePackage
-            - Inventory status (Number)
+        - number
-                - For whom it was prescribed for
-            -
+        - location
     - Option to alert automatically when certain medicine is not enough
     - Maybe add expiration date for each medicine as well?
         - Then, would need to label each medicine pack with barcode / qr code (wasteful)